-Progressive lawmakers have pushed for President Biden to use executive action to cancel $10,000 per borrower.
+Progressive lawmakers have pushed President Biden to use executive action to cancel $10,000 per borrower.
 Pres.
 Biden has resisted so far.
 But with mid-term elections looming next November, blanket cancellation could be near.

 If that happens, defaulted loans directly owned by the U.S. Department of Education would be wiped away.
-However, government-backed bank loans made under the FFEL Program are at risk of being excluded.
+But government-backed bank loans made under the FFEL Program are at risk of being excluded.
 Borrowers can take matters into their own hands by consolidating FFEL and Perkins Loans into a Direct Consolidation Loan.

-While there's no guarantee that strategy will work, it puts you in the best position to receive any potential student loan relief.
+While there’s no guarantee that the strategy will work, it puts you in the best position to receive any potential student loan relief.

 Should you get out of default?